nextredo/dotfiles/README.md

 ### Bash

-- To use this file put the following in your actual bashrc (assuming this file is in ~/dotfiles/)
+- To use this file put the following in your actual bashrc / fishrc / zshrc
+    - (assuming this file is in ~/dotfiles/)

 ```bash
 source ~/dotfiles/.spicy.bashrc